jbinko/UGEN/README.md

 ## Things in TODO List

-- Create an option to specify limit on number of utterances to be exported.
+- Create an option to specify limit on number of maximum utterances to be exported.
 Default value should be 1000.
-LUIS will accept only 1000 utterances in one batch test file.
+LUIS will only accept up to 1000 utterances in one batch test file.
 - Strings in square brackets doesn't support escape characters currently.
-It means, you cannot use following characters ',' and ']' as a part of the strings.
+It means, you cannot use following characters ```,``` and ```]``` as a part of the strings.
 Is it really blocker or nice to have?

 ## UGEN Language and Grammar